HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 <br/>

-#### MedMorph Health Care Surveys Reporting Actors and Definitions
+#### Health Care Surveys Actors and Definitions

-The following actors and definitions from the MedMorph RA IG are used by the Health Care Surveys Reporting use cases.
+The following actors and definitions from the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}})/usecases.html#medmorph-actors-and-definitions) are used by the Health Care Surveys Reporting use cases.

 * EHR
 * Backend Service App